buchhalter-ai/buchhalter-ai-cli/README.md

   buchhalter [command]

 Available Commands:
-  help        Help about any command sync        Synchronize all invoices from your suppliers version     Output the version info
+  connect     Connects to the Buchhalter Platform and verifies your premium membership disconnect  Disconnects you from the Buchhalter Platform help        Help about any command sync        Synchronize all invoices from your suppliers version     Output the version info